Te Uenuku: History

 The carving is unique in form, and bears a noted resemblance to Hawaiian carving styles.
 Tainui tradition would suggest that it dates from circa 1400 CE, an era known to New Zealand ethnologists as Te Tipunga or Archaic period.
 Tradition goes on to say that the spirit now inhabiting the carving originated from Hawaiki, brought over on the Tainui canoe inside a stone, which was later placed inside the spiral at the top of the carving.
-Recent work by the museum has shown that it is made from totara, a common native New Zealand hard wood.
+Recent work by the museum has shown that it is made from tōtara, a common native New Zealand hard wood.

 According to Māori verbal history, around the year 1807 the Waipa District of the Waikato was invaded by a strong force led by Ngāti Toa chief Pikauterangi.
 In the Battle of Hingakākā between Tainui and Ngāti Maniapoto warriors close to Lake Ngaroto, the sacred carving of Te Uenuku was lost.

 The carving was found buried close to the lake's shore in 1906 when a farmer was draining swampland, and spent some time in the R.W.
 Bourne collection before being acquired by the Te Awamutu Museum.

 The work was the centrepiece of the Te Maori exhibition which toured North America and New Zealand in the early to mid-1980s.
-Te Uenuku was on loan to Te Papa museum in Wellington till September 2011 then returned to its usual resting place at a refurbished display in the Te Awamutu Museum in New Zealand.